 An Admissions Officer may advise whether or not aid is available in a particular grade, though we cannot make any firm aid offers without a complete financial aid application in SSS.
-Apply online at http://sssbynais.org/parents/apply/ to complete the Parents' Financial Statement (PFS) when it becomes available October 2, 2018.
+Apply online at http://sssbynais.org/parents/apply/ to complete the Parents' Financial Statement (PFS) - available October 2, 2018.

 Shorecrest will accept financial aid applications through SSS beginning October 2, 2018, through December 31, 2018.
 If your information is not submitted by December 31, 2018, you may not be considered for aid for the 2019-20 school year.

 After your Parents' Financial Statement (PFS) has been received and processed, you can view your Family Report in the Parents' Financial Statement Online.
 The Family Report shows you how SSS estimates the amount your family can contribute to educational expenses (your "Estimated Family Contribution").
 Reviewing the Family report can help you understand the information that Shorecrest has to work with as our committee makes financial aid decisions.